GenomicsAotearoa/Introduction-to-R/docs/03-basics-dataframes-manipulation.md

 variable that we measure or report on.
 As simple as this sounds, it's very easily violated.
 Most data scientists agree that significant amounts of their time is spent tidying data for analysis.
-Read more about data organization in [our lesson](https://datacarpentry.org/organization-genomics/) and in [this paper](https://www.jstatsoft.org/article/view/v059i10).
+Read more about data sation in [this Carpentries lesson](https://datacarpentry.org/organization-genomics/) and in [this paper](https://www.jstatsoft.org/article/view/v059i10).